wavetronix/guides/style/README.md

 ### Organization

-* Use Bourbon for a Sass Library.
-* Use Neat for a grid framework.
-* Use Bitters / Base folder for style on HTML tags, global variables, global extends and global mixins.
 * Use Normalize as a browser reset.
 * Use HTML structure for ordering of selectors.
 Don't just put styles at the bottom of the Sass file.
-* Prefer the same file structure that is found in app/views.
+* Prefer the same file structure that is found in app/views. _(This needs to be discussed and decided.)_
 * Avoid having files longer than 100 lines.

 CoffeeScript